-•Besides creative writing, Mary works as a freelance writer, an editor for two literary journals, social media specialist, aromatherapist, vegan bath and body maker, jeweler, and creates enticing product descriptions and vignettes for various companies such as WildFeather.
+•Besides creative writing, Mary often works as a freelance writer, an editor for two literary journals, social media specialist, aromatherapist/maker for Le Noir Bleu, and sometimes creates enticing product descriptions and vignettes for various companies such as WildFeather.

-•She enjoys being associate editor for the “dark and offbeat” flash fiction ‘zine The Molotov Cocktail and co-judge for its quarterly flash fiction contests.
+•Mary enjoys being associate fiction editor for the “dark and offbeat” flash fiction ‘zine The Molotov Cocktail (est. 2009) and co-judge for its quarterly flash fiction contests.
 Mary is the primary judge for MC’s annual poetry contest, the Shadow Award, which began in 2015.
 You can follow Molotov Cocktail on Instagram and Twitter via @MolotovLitZine.
 She is also a poetry co-editor for the fabulist literary journal Phantom Drift.
 You can follow Phantom Drift on Instagram and Twitter via @Phantom_Drift

 COLLEGE LIFE: Mary completed her MFA in Writing/Poetry at Pacific University of Forest Grove, Oregon in 2013, but took two subsequent bonus semesters, obsessively desiring to study with every single poet on staff.
 There, she wrote under the semester guidance of Marvin Bell, Ellen Bass, Anna Journey, Sandra Alcosser, and David St. John, as well as took program workshops with Dorianne Laux, Peter Sears, Joe Millar, and Kwame Dawes.

 •While studying at the University of Southern California for her BA in English/Creative Writing, she took workshops/classes with Mark Irwin, Cecilia Woloch, and David St. John for poetry; and Aimee Bender and T.C.
 Boyle for advanced fiction.